Skip to main content

 • 250,000 euros annually , considering all those developed by the taxpayer, except agricultural, livestock and forestry

-For these purposes, all operations will be counted regardless of whether or not there is an obligation to issue an invoice in accordance with the provisions of the Regulation that regulates billing obligations, approved by Royal Decree 1619/2012, of November 30.
+For these purposes, all transactions will be taken into account regardless of whether or not there is an obligation to issue an invoice in accordance with the provisions of the Regulation governing invoicing obligations, approved by Royal Decree 1619/2012 of 30 November.

 For this calculation, the volume of income from agricultural, livestock and forestry activities is not taken into account.